nikolasovilj/FlightSearch/README.md

 # FlightSearch

-Make sure docker and docker-compose are installed After that just run:
+Make sure docker and docker-compose are installed.
+After that just run:
 ```
 ./run.sh
 ```